gollumeo/smart-slot/README.md

 This choice ensures:

-- consistent single-session behavior per device,
+* consistent single-session behavior per device,
-- no token accumulation in `personal_access_tokens`,
+* no token accumulation in `personal_access_tokens`,
-- minimal write overhead per login,
+* minimal write overhead per login,
-- a clean authentication lifecycle without storing stale tokens.
+* a clean authentication lifecycle without storing stale tokens.

 This decision favors clarity and simplicity over persistence or refresh mechanisms, which are considered out of scope for this technical test.

 ---

+### 🧠 Why business logic is decoupled from HTTP and storage

+The charging logic is encapsulated in dedicated use cases and injected via contracts.
+Repositories are interface-based, and availability is computed at runtime using a dynamic rule object.
+This separation improves testability and makes the core logic portable across delivery modes (API, CLI, queue).